Dask Operator#

 # ...

-For the scheduler pod we are also setting the rapidsai/rapidsai-core container image, mainly to ensure our Dask versions match between the scheduler and workers.
+For the scheduler pod we are also setting the rapidsai/base container image, mainly to ensure our Dask versions match between the scheduler and workers.
 We also disable Jupyter and ensure that the dask-scheduler command is configured.

 Then we configure both the Dask communication port on 8786 and the Dask dashboard on 8787 and add some probes so that Kubernetes can monitor the health of the scheduler.